rubenwardy/minetest_modding_book/_en/quality/common_mistakes.md

 {% endhighlight %}

 The behaviour of callbacks is slightly more complicated.
 Modifying an itemstack you are given will change it for the caller too, and any subsequent callbacks.
-However it will only be saved in the engine if the callback caller sets it.
+However, it will only be saved in the engine if the callback caller sets it.

 Avoid this: